 SB1 will limit higher education institutions' ability to recruit talented faculty and staff to lead the cutting edge research, initiatives, and facilities that many parts of our state's economy relies on.
-I have witnessed this firsthand.
-Exceptional candidate cites concerns over "Ohio politics" as their reason for declining a role at an institution.
+I have witnessed this firsthand: Exceptional candidate cites concerns over "Ohio politics" as their reason for declining a role at an institution.
 Multiple colleagues have the same story.
-Our colleges and universities cannot survive on institutional branding and marketing the city of Columbus.
+Our colleges and universities cannot survive on institutional branding and appeals to low cost of living.
 Our laws matter more.